curatorial Projects & exhibitions

 Nature in the Dark @ The National Aquarium

-I commissioned international artists to transform scientific data into participatory public installations to raise awareness of water quality’s degradation around the world.
+I commissioned international artists to turn scientific data into participatory public installations to raise awareness of water quality’s degradation around the world.
 Versions of this multi-sensory exhibition ran at several sites including the National Aquarium and public city spaces in Baltimore, MD.

 My international exhibition with the Cambridge University Stem Cell Institute explored the question: “If stem cells were the artistic medium by which we design our future, what does this future look like?”
 The show ran at Cambridge University in the U.K. and the New York Hall of Science.

 art and science conference @ the helix center

 I was the Founding Curator of the “Art and Science: Two Cultures Converging” conference at the Helix Center, bringing together 36 local experts in the fields of science, art, technology and education.
 Our roundtable discussions explored how to bridge the gulf between art, science, and society, methods of nurturing science-art collaboration, STEAM, and the future of education.

 What will the future of food look like in a world facing climate change?
 How will science impact cooking?
 What will our social rituals around food involve in this new world?
 This exhibition at UsagiNY Gallery in New York City explored the way humans have procured food over millennia, and how they will need to change over time to move toward a more sustainable future.

 How is technology expanding the creative potential of today's artists?
 We partnered with the Ontario Science Center to answer this question, showcasing art made with 21st century technology.
 Coding electronics to create interactive work, incorporating the Internet of Things into live installations, and creating wearables that respond to a user's body were only a few examples featured in this exhibit.